KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 ---
-title: 'Digging into my slides about Sass'
+title: Digging into my slides about Sass
 tags:
   - sass
 ---